builderby/documentationscraper/README.md

 ## Overview

 The Documentation Scraper is designed to crawl documentation websites and extract content into a single consolidated Markdown file.
-This tool is especially useful for creating local copies of documentation for offline access or for processing with language models (LLMs).
+This tool is especially useful for creating local copies of documentation for offline access or for processing with Large Language Models (LLMs) and AI Agents.

 ## Features